figa17/pi_montecarlo/README.md

 ## Code

-In this example exist two implementations of the algorithm, pure python and a numpy implementation.
+In this example exist three implementations of the algorithm, pure python, numba and numpy implementation.

 In order to run the examples first you have to install requirements.